mjura/stratos/deploy/kubernetes/console/README.md

 In some scenarios it is useful to be able to add custom annotations and/or labels to the Kubernetes resources that the Stratos Helm chart creates.

-The Stratos Helm chart exposes a number of Helm chart values that cabe specified in order to do this - they are:
+The Stratos Helm chart exposes a number of Helm chart values that can be specified in order to do this - they are:

 |Parameter|Description|Default|
 |----|---|---|